LuanPM284/Learn/C#/CsharpNotes.md

     - Correct method will be used based on execution

 ---
-In order to change private fiels from a class we need a method that can get long with the the number of fields.
+In order to change private fiedls (variables) from a class we need a method that can get along with the the number of fields.
 We can instead use Properties, that will enable the interaction with private fields.
-Allows ust to expose data but without showing the behind logic.
+Allows us to expose data but without showing the behind logic.

 **Encapsulation**